antonengelhardt/wasm-oidc-plugin/README.md

 | `client_secret` | `string` | The client secret, that is used to authenticate with the ˋauthorization_endpointˋ. | `secret` |
 | `audience` | `string` | The audience, that is used to validate the token. | `wasm-oidc-plugin` |

-With these configuration options, the plugin starts and loads more information itself such as the OIDC provider's public keys, issuer, etc.
+With these configuration options, the plugin starts and loads more information itself such as the OIDC providers public keys, issuer, etc.

 For that a state is used, which determines, what to load next.
 The following states are possbile and depending on the outcome, the state is changed or not: